adiimated/Restaurants-Around-The-World/README.md

 Data : Zomato Restuarant data across 15 countries.

 ### VERSION 1
-In the first version of this python app, I worked on one column of the dataset at a time.
+In the first version of this python app, I focused on one column of the dataset at a time.